Genocides in history (1490 to 1914): United States

-A study by Gregory Michno concluded that of 21,586 tabulated casualties (killed, wounded or captured) in a selected 672 battles and skirmishes, military personnel and settlers accounted for 6,596 (31%), while indigenous casualties totaled about 14,990 (69%) for the period 1850–90.
+A study by Gregory Michno concluded that of 21,586 tabulated casualties (killed, wounded or captured) in a selected 672 battles and skirmishes, military personnel and settlers accounted for 6,596 (31%), while indigenous casualties totalled about 14,990 (69%) for the period 1850–90.
 Michno's study almost exclusively uses Army estimates.
 His follow-up book "Forgotten Battles and Skirmishes" covers over 300 additional fights not included in these statistics.

 According to the U.S. Bureau of the Census (1894), between 1789 and 1891, "The Indian wars under the government of the United States have been more than 40 in number.
 They have cost the lives of about 19,000 white men, women and children, including those killed in individual combats, and the lives of about 30,000 Indians.
 The actual number of killed and wounded Indians must be very much higher than the given...
 Fifty percent additional would be a safe estimate..."
 In the same 1894 report, the Census Bureau dismissed assertions that millions of Native Americans once inhabited what is now the United States, insisting instead that North America in 1492 was an almost empty continent, and "guesstimating" that aboriginal populations "could not have exceeded much over 500,000", whereas modern scholarship now estimates from 2.1 million to more than 10 million.

 Chalk and Jonassohn argued that the deportation of the Cherokee tribe along the Trail of Tears would almost certainly be considered an act of genocide today.
 The Indian Removal Act of 1830 led to the exodus.
 About 17,000 Cherokees—along with approximately 2,000 Cherokee-owned black slaves—were removed from their homes.
 The number of people who died as a result of the Trail of Tears has been variously estimated.
 American doctor and missionary Elizur Butler, who made the journey with one party, estimated 4,000 deaths.
 Historians David Stannard and Barbara Mann have noted that the army deliberately routed the march of the Cherokee to pass through areas of known cholera epidemic, such as Vicksburg.
 Stannard estimates that during the forced removal from their homelands, following the Indian Removal Act signed into law by President Andrew Jackson in 1830, 8,000 Cherokee died, about half the total population.